season-studio/felis.openxml.js/readme.md

 # How the run the DEMO

-There are two way to run the DEMO.
+There are three way to run the DEMO.

 The first way is launch program in debug mode in vscode:
 - run "npm i" in shell to download the dependency modules,